Congressional District # 04

-Volatile organic compounds (VOCs), polynuclear aromatic hydrocarbons (PAHs), metals, and cyanide were detected in groundwater and soil samples collected in various locations at the site.
+Volatile organic compounds (VOCs), polynuclear aromatic hydrocarbons (PAHs), metals, and cyanide were detected in groundwater and soil samples collected in various locations at the Crawford Station site.
 Evidence of impacts to soils (described as tar, tar in fractures, tar-coated sand, naphthalene-type odor, and sheen) were observed at depths of up to 26 feet below ground surface (bgs) at various locations at the site.
 Sediment samples collected in the Chicago River at locations both upstream and downstream of the site contain high levels of PAHs, polychlorinated biphenyls (PCBs), oil and grease, and metals.
 Many of the reported concentrations are at levels which may cause toxicity in organisms that live within the sediment (benthic invertebrates).

-In 2005 EPA was approached by Wisconsin Public Service Corp.
-(WPSC) with a request to investigate and clean up seven former MGP sites in the state of Wisconsin under EPA’s Superfund Alternative Sites (SAS) program.
-(The SAS Program addresses hazardous waste sites that might otherwise be eligible for listing on the National Priorities List (NPL), whereby the sites are investigated and cleaned up by a cooperative potentially responsible party (PRP), without formally listing the site on the NPL.)
-WPSC subsequently merged with Peoples Energy to form Integrys Energy Group, and in 2007 Peoples Energy approached EPA with a request to address thirteen former MGP sites in the state of Illinois under the same SAS program.
-Two Illinois MGP sites are located in Waukegan and eleven are located in Chicago, including the Crawford Station site is one of the thirteen Illinois former MGP sites.
+In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's SAS program.
+When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the same SAS program.
+Two of the former MGP sites are located in Waukegan and eleven are in Chicago.
+The Crawford Station site is one of the thirteen Illinois former MGP sites.